Bernhard Landwehrmeyer

-Georg Bernhard Landwehrmeyer FRCP is a German neurologist and neuroscientist in the field of neurodegeneration primarily focusing on Huntington's disease.
+Georg Bernhard Landwehrmeyer is a German neurologist and neuroscientist in the field of neurodegeneration primarily focusing on Huntington's disease.
 Landwehrmeyer is a professor of neurology at Ulm University Hospital.
 He was one of the founders of the European Huntington's Disease Network (EHDN) in 2004 and was chairman of its executive committee until 2014.

 Education and career

 Landwehrmeyer received his MD degree and Doctoral Degree from the Albert Ludwigs University of Freiburg, Germany, where he also completed a residency in neurology, research training in neuropathology and molecular pharmacology, and a residency in neurology and psychiatry.
 Landwehrmeyer studied at the Royal Victoria Hospital, Belfast and Kantonsspital St. Gallen, Basel.
 He was a post-Doc from 1993 to 1995 at Massachusetts General Hospital, Harvard Medical School.
 During 1995–1999, he was a staff member at Albert Ludwigs University of Freiburg, Department of Neurology & Psychiatry.
 In 1999, he received his Board certification in Neurology and has been a full professor since 2000.
 He served as principal investigator in numerous HD clinical trials and observational studies and is the principal investigator of the CHDI-sponsored Enroll-HD study.